HOW DO I?

 The Monterey County Health Department exists to enhance, protect and improve the health of the people in Monterey County.
 To accomplish this, the Department provides a wide variety of health-related services in the areas of public health, environmental health, behavioral health and clinic services.

-Empower the community to improve health through programs, policies, and activities
+Empower the community to improve health

-Enhance community health and safety by emphasizing prevention
+Enhance public health and safety through prevention

 Our Core Values